 - 1. Open the gas shut-off valve.

-- AP and appear on the display.

-Press OK to carry out commissioning with the software tool.

-- 3. Select ON and confirm with OK.

-- 4. Follow the instructions in the software tool.
+- 3. Select ON and confirm with OK. - 4.
+Follow the instructions in the software tool.

-Commissioning assistant sequence Explanations and references (value in bold is factory setting) Commissioning "C.1" Date (day, month, year) "C.2" Time (hours, minutes) "C.3" Operating mode 4 - Weather-compensated 13 - Constant mode with optional room thermostat 14 - OpenTherm 15 - Individual room control 16 - Individual room control with modulation Note Operating modes 15 and 16 can only be set via the software tool.
+Commissioning assistant sequence Explanations and references (value in bold is the factory setting) Commissioning "C.1" Date (day, month, year) Note C.1-C.3 only appear if a ViCare thermostat or Vitotrol 100-E is connected.
+"C.2" Time (hours, minutes) "C3" Automatic summer/winter- time changeover ON = on OF = off (factory setting) "C.4" Operating mode 4 - Weather-compensated 13 - Constant mode with optional room thermostat 14 - OpenTherm 15 - Individual room control 16 - Individual room control with modulation Note Operating modes 15 and 16 can only be set via the software tool.
 If operating mode 15 or 16 is set, low power radio cannot be switched off.
-"C.4" Filling program ON = on OF = off Note It is possible to interrupt or end the process while a rotating rectangle alternating with the current system pressure is displayed; to do so, press for 3 s.
-"C.5" Venting program ON = on OF = off Note It is possible to interrupt or end the process while a rotating rectangle alternating with the current system pressure is displayed; to do so, press for 3 s.
-"Adv" commissioning
+"C.5" Filling program ON = on OF = off Note It is possible to interrupt or end the process while a rotating rectangle alternat- ing with the current system pressure is displayed; to do so, press $\equiv$ for 3 s.